Chart Color Schemes

 Marsden Park lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of February 2026, the estimated population of Marsden Park is around 23,764.
-This represents a significant increase from the 14,610 people recorded in the 2021 Census, marking a growth of 9,154 individuals (62.7%).
-The latest resident population estimate by AreaSearch, based on ERP data released by the ABS in June 2024 and additional validated new addresses since the Census date, stands at 20,729.
-This results in a population density ratio of 1,842 persons per square kilometer, which is higher than the average across national locations assessed by AreaSearch.
-Marsden Park's growth rate since the 2021 Census (62.7%) surpasses both the state average (7.8%) and that of Greater Sydney, positioning it as a notable growth leader in the region.
-Interstate migration contributed approximately 85% of overall population gains during recent periods, with natural growth and overseas migration also being positive factors.
+As of Feb 2026, the population of Marsden Park is estimated at around 23,764, reflecting an increase of 9,154 people since the 2021 Census.
+The 2021 Census reported a population of 14,610 in the suburb.
+This growth was inferred from AreaSearch's estimate of 20,729 residents following examination of ABS' latest ERP data release (June 2024), along with an additional 1,094 validated new addresses since the Census date.
+This results in a population density ratio of 1,842 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Marsden Park's growth rate of 62.7% since the 2021 census exceeded both state (7.8%) and Greater Sydney averages, marking it as a growth leader in the region.
+Interstate migration contributed approximately 85.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population